SAP/luigi/docs/application-setup.md

 # Quick setup

 <!-- add-attribute:class:warning -->
-> **NOTE:** The quick setup scripts are not intended for production use.
+> **NOTE:** The setup scripts are a quick and easy way to create a running core app and micro frontend hosted by the same webserver, but they don't represent a real-life scenario where the different pieces are distributed.

 This document shows you how to quickly set up a Luigi web application by installing some of our [examples](https://github.com/SAP/luigi/tree/main/core/examples).
-They can be a good way to learn about setting up a Luigi project, but are not intended for production use.
-How you add Luigi to your application will depend on the framework you use and the application itself.
+They can be a good way to learn about setting up a Luigi project, but how you add Luigi to your application will depend on the framework you use and the application itself.

 In the quick setup examples on this page, you can use a single **installer** script which executes these steps:
 * Add Luigi's `npm` packages (e.g. for Luigi [Core](https://www.npmjs.com/package/@luigi-project/core)/[Client](https://www.npmjs.com/package/@luigi-project/client)) to your project dependencies.